-As well as the main blood groups (A, B, AB or O) there is a second factor called Rhesus.
-People who are Rhesus-positive have a substance called D-antigen on their red blood cells.
-People who are Rhesus-negative do not have the D-antigen on their red blood cells.
+As well as the main blood groups (A, B, AB or O) there is a second factor called rhesus (RhD).
+People who are RhD positive have a substance called D antigen on their red blood cells.
+People who are RhD negative do not have the D antigen on their red blood cells.

-Whether someone is Rhesus-positive or negative is inherited from both parents.
-If the father of the pregnancy is Rhesus-positive then there is a chance that the fetus will also be Rhesus-positive even if you are Rhesus-negative.
+Whether someone is RhD positive or negative is inherited from both parents.
+If the father of the pregnancy is RhD positive, then there is a chance that the fetus will also be RhD positive even if you are RhD negative.

-If at any stage of pregnancy there is mixing of your Rhesus-negative blood with that of the fetus which may be Rhesus-positive, your body’s defence mechanism, called the immune system, may form antibodies against the D-antigen.
-These 'anti-D' antibodies attack red blood cells with the D-antigen on them.
+If at any stage of pregnancy there is mixing of your RhD negative blood with that of the fetus which may be RhD positive, your body’s defence mechanism, called the immune system, may form antibodies against the D antigen.
+These ‘anti-D’ antibodies attack red blood cells with the D antigen on them.

-This mixing of blood can happen at various stages of pregnancy, including abortion and this will be potentially harmful to any babies you have in future that are Rhesus-positive (because the antibodies stay in your system, this could harm future babies if they are RhD
+This mixing of blood can happen at various stages of pregnancy, including abortion.
+Because the antibodies stay in your system, this could harm future babies if they are RhD

 What does the anti-D injection do?

-It 'mops up' any D-antigen that may have been carried across from the fetus to your blood supply at the time of the abortion.
-The idea is to neutralise the D-antigen from the fetus before it has time to cause your body to produce its own natural anti-D antibodies.
+It ‘mops up’ any D antigen that may have been carried across from the fetus to your blood supply at the time of the abortion.
+The idea is to neutralise the D antigen from the fetus before it causes your body to produce its own natural anti-D antibodies.

 What might happen if I don’t have the anti-D injection?